AWS Integration

 }

-You can restrict Resource to specific ARNs (e.g., specific log groups or ECS clusters) for tighter access control.
+You can also scope Resource to specific ARNs (e.g., particular log groups or clusters) if you want finer-grained control.

 - Go to Integrations in Autoheal